 b) elect a Local Executive Committee of at least three members.

-d) Members serving as LOC conveners may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, § 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.
+e) Members serving as LOC conveners may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, section 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.

-b) Members serving as regional contacts may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, § 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.
+c) Members serving as regional contacts may conduct pre-admission interviews with new applicants within their areas, pursuant to Article, IV, section 3 and the State’s Party’s pre-admission contact guidelines, provided that such members promptly notify and inform the State Office of their contact made with each given new membership applicant, whenever applicable, in accordance with the party’s applicable guidelines.

-c ) Each Regional Contact must annually re-confirm his/her continued willingness to remain listed and serving in that capacity.
+d) Each Regional Contact must annually re-confirm their continued willingness to remain listed and serving in that capacity.